 However you decide to use it, enjoy!

-- ½ cup finely chopped brown/yellow onion
+- ½ cup yellow onion, finely chopped

-- ½ to 1 cup granulated sugar see notes
+- ½ cup granulated sugar (see notes)

 - 2 tablespoons freshly squeezed lime juice

+- Combine ingredients.
+Add the tomatoes, onion and peppers to a medium-sized sauce pot.
 Sprinkle with the sugar and drizzle with the lime juice.
 Mix well and turn the heat to high.

+- Cook.
 Bring to a boil and then immediately turn the heat to low and let it simmer gently until it's nicely thickened, about 2 hours.

+- Cool.
 Let the preserves cool completely before refrigerating.
 (Wrapped tightly, this will keep in the refrigerator for about 3 weeks.)